Slow Cooker Irish Guinness Beef Stew

 Except for when the Guinness was for Shawn.
 He always got a heart.

 I love drinking Guinness, especially in the winter.
 It has a great smooth and creamy texture with a little bit of a bitter espresso flavor to it.
 It is delicious in beef stew.
 The flavor combination of the flavorful beef with the slightly bitter and coffee flavor of the Guinness is just delicious.

 Beef stew, on the other hand, is so good we make it all year long.
 For me, St. Patrick’s is all about this Irish Guinness beef stew.
 And since St. Patrick’s Day is on a weekday this year, this slow cooker version will let you have tender Guinness beef stew ready for you in your crockpot when you get home.

 I topped this slow cooker Irish Guinness beef stew with micro greens.
 Don’t they look like lucky 4 leaf clovers?
 A cute idea that was inspired by my blogging friend Sarah at Snixy Kitchen.
 Along with being oh so cute, they give a wonderful freshness to the stew.
 But parsley would work as well.

-- 3 pounds lean beef stew meat cut in 1" cubes (I buy the pre cut package from the butcher)
+- 3 pounds lean beef stew meat cut in 1" cubes, I get my beef from ButcherBox, which I highly recommend

 - 1 pound carrots, chopped (about 4 large, will yield 3 cups)